 - At least two years of post-master’s experience

 - Applicants must be in current practice in palliative or end of life care

 The program’s intensive coursework takes place during two weekends, six months apart.
 During the six months between classes, students participate in clinical advisement sessions at which they will work on clinical case studies (patients and families) and further integrate learning.
 Two students are paired with experienced clinical advisers and, each month, receive two hours of clinical advisement via telephone, for a total of 12 sessions.
 The program's primary focus is on interactive learning, which enhances professional use of self, deepens clinical skills and promotes leadership in the field.

-This course offers 13 courses and 12 clinical advisement sessions, which makes it the most comprehensive program in the country.
-The academic content includes psychodynamic and developmental theories in palliative care and bereavement, childhood bereavement, spirituality, legal and ethical issues, pain management, systems change, and working with LGBT and other marginalized populations.
-Graduates of the program have gone on to assume leadership in palliative care, write grants, develop programs, provide clinical supervision, teach, and engage in research and writing for publication.
+This program offers 13 courses and 12 advisement sessions, which makes it one of the most comprehensive programs in the country.
+The academic content includes theoretical views on end of life care and bereavement, pediatric palliative care and bereavement, geriatric palliative care and bereavement, spirituality, legal and ethical issues, pain management, leadership in palliative care, and working with LGBT and marginalized populations.
+Graduates of the program have gone on to assume leadership positions, write grants, develop programs, provide clinical supervision, teaching and engage in research and writing for publication.